What are the symptoms of COVID-19?

 - Carry a disposable bag for used tissues in case there are no bins.

-- Wash their hands with soap or use hand sanitiser.
+- Wash your hands with soap or use hand sanitiser.

-- Use disposable tissues, or cover their mouth with a sleeve or elbow.
+- Use disposable tissues or cover your mouth with a sleeve or elbow.

 You can also encourage your child to keep their hands away from their eyes, nose and mouth as much as possible.

-And you can reduce your risk of catching COVID-19 by:
+How to reduce your risk of getting COVID-19

-- avoiding close contact with anyone with the virus
+- Avoid close contact with anyone with the virus.

-- keeping doors and windows open or using fans to improve airflow if you have visitors in your home.
+- Keep doors and windows open, or use fans to improve airflow if you have visitors in your home.

 It’s important to be a hand-washing and personal hygiene role model.
 Your child is more likely to have good hygiene if you lead by example.